CatenaTools/catena-public-docs/engines/unreal/quickstart.md

 - Enable the plugin in the `.uproject` file:
     1. Open you projects `.uproject` file with a text editor
-    2. Add the following value to the `Plugins` section
+    2. Add the following values to the `Plugins` section
 ``` json {%title="<projectName>.uproject"%}
 "Plugins": [
     {